2019 - 2020 PALCUS Index - National Community Survey

 PALCUS Index National Survey Gives Insights into the Mindset of Portuguese Americans Nationwide

-PALCUS is pleased to announce the results of the first ever PALCUS Index national survey.
-In addition to demographic and socioeconomic data, the PALCUS Index provides information about what might matter most to the Portuguese community, where they prioritize their time, effort and money, and how connected/disconnected they are to their communities and Portugal.
-The responses were collected online, primarily via email and Facebook, with both English (http://bit.ly/PALCUSindex) and Portuguese (http://bit.ly/PALCUSindexPortuguese) versions of the survey available.
-1230 viable responses were collected between August – October 2017.
+PALCUS is pleased to announce the results of the second edition of the PALCUS Index national survey.
+In addition to demographic and socioeconomic data, the PALCUS Index provides information about what matters most to the members of the community, where they prioritize their time, effort and money, and how connected/disconnected they are to their communities and Portugal.
+The responses were primarily collected online, via email, Facebook, LinkedIn, Twitter and Instagram, with both English and Portuguese versions of the survey available.
+PALCUS provided printed versions of the survey to all Portuguese Consulates as well, and that effort was mildly successful in securing written answers from community members that are not on social media.
+More than 1,400 responses, slightly more than the previous survey, were collected between May 2019 – December 2020.

-The PALCUS Index will collect data on a regular basis measuring trends over time and thereby providing insights into how to maintain strong engagement with the Portuguese-American community.
+The PALCUS Index collects data on a bi-annual basis measuring trends over time and thereby providing insights into how to maintain strong engagement with the Portuguese-American community.
 Data will be made available, upon formal request of PALCUS, to community organizations, academic researchers, as well as other relevant stakeholders and institutions in the United States, Portugal, and other countries.

-The PALCUS Index national survey was made possible in part through the financial support of organizations such as Rhode Island College, Portuguese-Fraternal Society of America, University of Massachusetts-Dartmouth and Anderson University.
-PALCUS thanks these organizations for their collaboration and support.
+The PALCUS Index national survey was made possible in part through the financial support of Anderson University and the Regional Government of the Azores.
+PALCUS thanks these entities for their collaboration and support.

-As this is an ongoing effort, we welcome the collaboration of other organizations and institutions at any time.
-Please contact PALCUS at email@example.com for more information.
+As this is an ongoing, annual effort, we welcome the collaboration of other organizations and institutions at any time.
+Please contact PALCUS at firstname.lastname@example.org for more information.

 Methodology and Considerations